Managing the banking business of the kings of capitalism

 Senior roles in corporate banking are more client-focused.
 There are business development managers, who attempt to bring in new customers, or relationship managers, who look after existing clients.
 Both involve wining and dining chief executives and finance officers but are also quite technical.

-Philippe Touati, head of institutional at ANZ Singapore, says there are varying standards of relationship managers – those who simply respond to ‘Requests for Proposal’ (a company bidding to numerous banks for its funding needs); those who are first to receive client calls about potential opportunities; and ‘trusted advisors’ – bankers with deep client relationships.
-“The good ones are in the second and third category.
-The best ones are trusted advisors,” he says.
+There are also varying standards of relationship managers – those who simply respond to the ‘Request for Proposal’ (a company bidding to numerous banks for its funding needs); those who are first to receive client calls about potential opportunities; and ‘trusted advisers’ – bankers with deep client relationships.

-You have to be affable to win business and maintain relationships, but you also have to be a ruthless number cruncher.
+You have to be personable to win business and maintain relationships in corporate banking, but you also have to be a ruthless number cruncher.
 After all, there’s no point in lending money to a client if they’re likely to fail to pay it back.

 Corporate bankers will be given a lot of responsibility relatively quickly, so employers want to see evidence of maturity and client focus, even at graduate level.
 “Really work on how to simplify complex information in a way that’s easy to understand – communication is a key differentiator, as is the ability to manage complex issues and think commercially,” adds Lloyds’ Jackson.